platbr/kubernetes-health/README.md

 # Kubernetes::Health
-This gem open a HTTP port for monitoring your rails app while it is running Migrates, Sidekiq and Puma.
+This gem opens a dedicated HTTP port to allow Kubernetes to monitor your Rails app while it is running migrations, Rake tasks, Sidekiq, or Puma.

 # Features
 - Puma and Sidekiq metrics for autoscaling.